 I make a point to keep my reviews spoiler-free so that anyone can read them without worries.
-If I feel like sharing a spoiler to make a point from time to time, I’ll be sure to give plenty of warnings so you (hopefully!) won’t stumble into unwanted information by mistake.
+If there is something I absolutely need or want to discuss, I’ll make sure to give you plenty of warnings so you can steer clear.

 In alphabetical order by author’s last name:

 - Bakker, R. Scott – The Darkness That Comes Before

 - Bakker, R. Scott – The Warrior Prophet

 - Berger, John – G.

 - Bester, Alfred – The Stars My Destination